Efficient Simulation of Dynamics in Two-Dimensional Quantum Spin Systems with Isometric Tensor Networks: Algorithm for Isometric TNS

 The crucial difference between considering TNSs and isoTNSs as variational ans\"atze is that the generalized eigenvalue problem reduces to standard eigenvalue problem with isoTNSs.
 This is because the norm matrix of the orthogonality center is an identity operator $N=\mathbb{1}$ by the isometric condition.
 See Fig.~\ref{fig:algorithm-dmrg}.
 This has the advantages of simplifying the computation and also stabilizing the algorithm, since the ill-conditioned generalized eigenvalue problem may return infinite or ill-disposed eigenvalues~\cite{pivzorn2010fermionic}.

 In practice, our implementation expresses the Hamiltonian as a sum of 1D matrix-product operator (MPO) over the rows and columns.
 The expected energy is then a sum of the contraction over the isoTNS and MPOs.
-Similarly, the $H_\text{eff}$ is a sum of the contraction over the isoTNS and MPOs while leaving the tensor $x$ and $x^\dagger$ (See Fig.~\ref{fig:algorithm-dmrg}).
-We contract each term approximately using the boundary MPSs approach~\cite{lubasch2014algorithms} and explicitly construct the matrix $H_{\mathrm{eff}}$ with the cost $\mathcal{O}(D^{12})$.
+Similarly, the $H_\text{eff}$ is a sum of the contraction over the isoTNS and MPOs while leaving the tensor $x$ and $x^*$ (See Fig.~\ref{fig:algorithm-dmrg}).
+We contract each term approximately using the boundary MPSs approach~\cite{lubasch2014algorithms}. \rewrite{}{The accuracy of the approximation is controlled by the bond dimension $D_\textrm{bMPS}$ of the boundary MPS and the overall cost of contracting the boundary MPS is $\mathcal{O}(D^6 D_\textrm{bMPS}^2 + D^4 D_\textrm{bMPS}^3)$.
+In the following, we take $D_\textrm{bMPS} = 2 D^2$} and explicitly construct the matrix $H_{\mathrm{eff}}$ with the cost $\mathcal{O}(D^{12})$.
 Note that in principle only the matrix-vector multiplication $H_\text{eff}x$ operation is required for solving eigenvalue problem.
-The complexity can be lower down to $\mathcal{O}(D^{10})$ if $H_{\mathrm{eff}}$ were not constructed explicitly.
-It is possible that the approach above may be improved by the advanced optimal MPO compression scheme in~\cite{PhysRevB.102.035147}
+The complexity can be reduced to $\mathcal{O}(D^{10})$ if $H_{\mathrm{eff}}$ were not constructed explicitly.
+It is possible that the approach above may be improved by the advanced optimal MPO compression scheme in~\cite{PhysRevB.102.035147}.

 We sketch the outline of $\mathrm{DMRG}^{2}$ algorithm here.
 It is similar to the $\mathrm{TEBD}^2$ algorithm but replacing the local update with solving an eigenvalue problem. \begin{enumerate}[label=(\roman*)] \item Start with an isoTNS with the orthogonality center at the left-most column.